 Food in the Loire Valley

 The cuisine in Centre-Val de Loire is as noble as its châteaux.
 With its goat cheeses (crottin de Chavignol, Sainte-Maure, Valençay) paired with the best regional wines, rillettes from Tours, lentils from Berry, Géline from Touraine, and the delicious Tarte Tatin, it is impossible to be hungry in Centre-Val de Loire!

 Other regional specialties include Pâté de Chartres, made from venison, pork and veal meat and cooked for hours before being served; Cochelin is a puff pastry in the shape of a man that is often filled with chocolate, raspberry or marzipan; Citrouillat, is a delicious pumpkin pâté; Truffiat, a puff pastry containing potatoes and cottage cheese and fruits tapés are dehydrated fruits prepared in a bread oven.

-We hope that you enjoyed the main places to visit in Ile-de-France.
-If you want to learn about other regions, head to this article on the Regions of France, where we have summarized the highlights of each region for you.
+We hope that you enjoyed the main places to visit in Centre-Val de Loire.
+If you want to learn about other regions head to this article on the Regions of France, where we have summarized the highlights of each region.